candrewlee14/candrewlee14.github.io/src/routes/blog/my-entrp-journey.md

 I did the same when I developed a web app to communicate the loan process to clients.

 At my current job at VPI, I'm categorizing and quantifying trash in rivers using machine learning, the crown jewel of automation tooling.
+The software work I've done at each of these companies has been primarily building automations that save time and money.
+It's how I'm passionate about creating value.

 ## The Future 🚀